sefunmi4/ethos/docs/quest-map.md

 Boards may use a force-directed layout by setting their layout to `map-graph`.
 Quest pages pass this layout to their map board so users can freely drag nodes around.
 The map graph uses `react-force-graph` under the hood.

+## Task types

+Tasks may optionally declare a `taskType`:

+- `file` – represents a single file in the repo
+- `folder` – groups subtasks and usually contains a main file
+- `abstract` – a generic task without a direct file mapping

+The inspector sidebar lets you change the task type.
+Changing from `file` to `folder` automatically creates a file subtask and reassigns existing children to it.
+Converting a folder back to a file removes the intermediate node and promotes its children.